This guide explains how to use the Content Dashboard to make targeted improvements to your course.

 The dashboard is designed to help you answer three questions:

-- How good is my course/project?
+- How good is my course?

-- Which exercises/tasks have problems?
+- Which exercises have problems?

 Before you begin

-- Create a course or project.
+- Create a course.

 - See Accessing the Content Dashboard to get your login credentials.